migutierrez940605/DNA-Models-Cancer-Prediction/README.md

 In this report a characterization of the random algorithms, particularly the matrix decomposition CUR is performed.
 We propose two methodologies whose main idea is the decomposition of CUR to obtain a classification model.
 Finally, a discussion of the results is made by both methods.

-Future Projects
+Projects with data skills

-We will use the results of the measure values ("sensitivity", "specificity", and “accuracy”) of each model to create a dynamic visualization in Tableau to get insight easier.
+We use SQL Server to remove the duplicate data and create a column with a type of complexity.
+Also, we use the results of the measure values ("sensitivity", "specificity", and “accuracy”) of each model to create a dynamic visualization in Tableau to get insight easier.